robbert-vdh/yabridge/README.md

   duplicate instances of the same plugin, or after opening a single plugin every subsequent plugin opens as another instance of that first plugin, then your VST host is not sandboxing individual plugins.
-If you're using Bitwig Studio, the make sure the '_Individual_' plugin hosting mode is enabled and all of the checkboxes in the list of sandboxing exceptions are left unchecked.
+If you're using Bitwig Studio, the make sure the '_Per plugin-in_'` or '_Individually_' plugin hosting mode is enabled and all of the checkboxes in the list of sandboxing exceptions are left unchecked.

-- If you're using a symlink and the plugin is not getting picked up at all, then you can verify that the symlink is correct by running:
+- If you're not using yabridgectl and a plugin is not getting picked up at all, then you can verify that the symlink or copy is correct by running:

   ```shell
   readelf -s ~/.wine/drive_c/path/to/plugin.so | grep yabridge